• Skip to primary navigation

 • Add the cardamom pods to a mortar and break open.
 Remove the shells and use only the cardamom seeds.
 Add the nigella seeds and grind until crushed.

-• Heat the canola oil in a medium-sized pot on medium heat and add in the chopped onion and minced garlic.
+• Heat the canola oil in a medium-sized pot on medium heat.
+Add in the chopped onion and minced garlic.
 Cook until translucent.
 Add the ground seeds to toast them a bit.

 • Then add the rest of the ingredients: diced mango, apple cider vinegar, maple syrup, salt, cinnamon and ginger powder.

-• Bring it to a quick boil and let it simmer for about 15-20 minutes.
+• Reduce the heat and let it simmer for about 10 minutes.
 By now the mango should be soft enough and break apart quite easily.
 Use a fork to mash it even more.
-At this point you can also adjust the flavors to your own preference!
+At this point, you can also adjust the flavors to your own preference!

 • Then fill the chutney into clean canning jars and close them while it is still hot.
 The chutney will last longer that way, until opened.
 Or let it cool and use immediately.